Bill

 AI Summary

-This bill, known as the Maryland Housing Certainty Act, aims to streamline and stabilize the housing development permitting process.
-It mandates that local regulatory authorities and the Maryland-National Capital Park and Planning Commission (often referred to as the "Commission") must evaluate housing development project applications based solely on the laws and regulations in effect at the time a "complete application" is submitted, which means an application containing all necessary information for review, even if minor errors exist.
-Once a housing development project receives all its approvals, the developer is granted "vested rights," meaning they have a protected right to proceed with the approved use and development for at least five years, or a longer period determined by the local authority or Commission.
-The bill also clarifies that each "phase" of a larger housing development project, defined as a discrete, planned portion of at least 25 housing units, will be treated as its own project for permitting purposes.
-Additionally, it modifies the collection of development excise taxes and development impact fees, which are local taxes or fees imposed on new construction to fund public works, by generally delaying their collection until after construction is complete and occupancy requirements are met, with some exceptions for pre-occupancy inspections and pre-existing debt financing.
+This bill, known as the Maryland Housing Certainty Act, aims to streamline the housing development process by establishing clearer rules for project approvals and developer rights.
+Key provisions include requiring that the approval of a housing development project application by a local regulatory authority (which refers to a local government body responsible for permits) or the Maryland-National Capital Park and Planning Commission (often abbreviated as the Commission) be governed solely by the laws and regulations in effect at the time a "complete application" is submitted, meaning an application with all necessary information for review, even if minor errors exist.
+Furthermore, once a housing development project receives all necessary approvals, the developer is granted "vested rights," meaning they have a protected right to proceed with the authorized use and development for a period of at least five years, or a longer period determined by the local authority or the Commission.
+The bill also clarifies when development impact fees or excise taxes, which are fees imposed by local governments to fund public works needed for new development, can be collected, generally delaying their collection until after construction is complete and occupancy permits are issued, with some exceptions for pre-existing county debt or final inspections.

 Committee Categories